Frequently Asked Questions

 You can bid for a maximum of three properties in each weekly cycle.
 When you place a bid the system will show how many other applicants have already bid for the property and your queue position for that property.
 You can change your bids at any point while the weekly bidding cycle is open and you should only place bids on properties that you are interested in.
 If there are no properties that you like that week then you do not have to place any bids except for Homeless (Band A) applicants who are expected to bid for suitable properties.

-If you have difficulty using the system, support and assistance is available such as auto bidding for vulnerable customers and proxy bidding by agreement with your Administering Scheme Partner for recognised support workers.
-See question 25 below.
+If you are having difficulty using the system, support and assistance is available such as auto bidding for vulnerable customers and proxy bidding by agreement with your administrator.

 In some situations a property will not be offered to the highest ranked applicant who has expressed a preference for it.